Moinuddin-dotcom/Moinuddin-dotcom/README.md

 <br clear="both">

-<p align="left">👩‍💻  About Me:<br><br>I am a Full Stack Developer with a strong foundation in frontend and backend development.
+<p align="left">👩‍💻  About Me:<br><br>I am a Front-End Developer with a strong foundation in frontend and backend development.
 I specialize in React.js, Tailwind CSS, and MongoDB, and I’m currently expanding my expertise in Next.js and Auth.js to build scalable full-stack applications.</p>

 ###